CVE-2025-10909 CVE-2025-10909

 Below you’ll find the technical details, a step-by-step PoC, payloads, impact, and official references.

-CVE-2025-10909 is multiples Stored Cross-Site Scripting (XSS) vulnerability triggered through SVG file upload bypass.
+The CVE-2025-10909 is a Stored Cross-Site Scripting (XSS) vulnerability triggered through SVG file upload bypass.
 Unlike traditional input-based XSS, this flaw allows an attacker to upload a malicious SVG containing embedded JavaScript.
 When rendered by the browser, this script executes automatically, compromising any user who accesses the file.

 This type of issue is especially dangerous because it persists on the server and doesn’t require user interaction beyond simply visiting the file’s URL.